jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Alice Randolph, on the contrary, was a woman of theory.
 It was to her impossible to act without a clear knowledge of all the laws that ought to govern such action; hence, as time and tide wait for no man, the opportunity for action often passed while she was weighing pros and cons; and hence, also, she frequently came to doubt the correctness of her own conclusions, when their resulting action had lapsed into the past.

 That two women so different, when placed in circumstances almost exactly similar, should choose the same course, is at least noteworthy; indeed Alice found it rather too much noted.
 She was not aware of any sort of reprehensible pride.
 It certainly would have mattered little to her if Frederick Richards had been the son of a hangman, to put it as strongly as possible, and she had proved herself not purse-proud; but it was yes, it was very galling to be always likened and compared to Dorothea Weglein, her sister's German nursery governess.
-But in truth a woman <p class="pagenum">Begin page 39</p>of theory and one of feeling (or shall I say instinct?
+But in truth a woman <hr><p class="pagenum">Page 39</p>of theory and one of feeling (or shall I say instinct?
 It is a good old word, and, while perhaps not strictly scientific, expresses my meaning fairly well)&mdash;women of theory and women of instinct, then, are only too apt mutually to look down upon and scorn one another.
 Dora, however, loved and admired Miss Alice, and was strengthened in allegiance to her lover by the knowledge of her young lady's course.

 "It is beautiful that she gives up all her money," she said to Karl, as they walked towards his home on the Sunday afternoon when, as his betrothed, she was in all solemnity to take tea with his mother.